Boynu/youtube-music-downloader-bot/README.md

    - `/clear` - delete all songs from the playlist.
    - `/create` - create a new playlist.
    - `/del` - delete playlist.
+   - `/search` - find a song on YouTube

 4. To create a new playlist, enter the command `/create` or click "➕Create a new playlist" and follow the bot's instructions.
 5. To get a list of songs from the playlist, use the `/get` command or click "📂Show all downloaded music" and select a playlist.
 6. To delete a playlist, use the `/del` command and select the playlist to delete.